Inflammation is the

 - White bread, desserts, and sugary cereal are all kinds of processed food.

-- Deli meats, bacon, and sausages all should be cooked.
+- Deli meats, bacon, and sausages should all be cooked.

 - Particularly fried foods cooked in seed oils—corn or soybean—that are

-- Sugar laden coffee, energy drinks, and sodas
+- Sugar-laden coffee, energy drinks, and sodas

 - Too much alcohol